Last updated on May 30th, 2022

 Chimney sweep costs will vary depending on the condition of the chimney, ease of access and how many chimneys need to be swept.

 How often should I get my chimney cleaned?

-Due to the health and safety risks that come from leaving a chimney unattended to, chimney Inspections should be scheduled once a year at the miminum.
+Due to the health and safety risks that come from leaving a chimney unattended to, chimney inspections should be scheduled once a year at the minimum.
 Every chimney will have a recommended frequency for sweeping based on factors such as the type of fuel burned and the type of appliance.

 When sourcing quotes, you may want to ask a professional for a recurring annual or quarterly cost for chimney sweep services as they may be open to providing discounts.